 - To what degree should we love our neighbor? – Love your neighbor as yourself – Jesus showed in the parable of the Good Samaritan what the term “neighbor” means.
 What does it mean?
 You can see these passages and Jesus’ answers were carefully fashioned to take away any potential excuses which we would have.
 The commands are extremely clear.
 There is nothing ambiguous or confusing.
 Hence, they become a good question when we are not sure what to do.
 These commands can be a helpful guide in giving us direction.
 What is the loving thing to do?
 Should I talk to my friend about his bad habit of taking God’s name in vain?
 What is the loving thing to do?
 Should I discipline my child or not?
 What is the loving thing to do?
 Should I volunteer to help serve at church?
 What is the loving thing to do?

 - But I tell you – Jesus’ had a higher standard.
 Not only are we to love our neighbors (and that is broadly defined by Jesus as well), but we are to love even our enemies.
 To the Jews, enemies would be the Romans.
 These were foreigners who invaded their country, killed their sons, raped their women, stole their land, and took their money.
 It was not a hypothetical situation.
 Many Jews surely had experienced personal hurt at the hands of the Romans.
 They could think of the unjust murder or ill treatment of a spouse or a relative by the Romans or by their puppet, Herod.
 It is surely easier to agree with and obey the concept of loving your enemies than it is to love an actual enemy with an actual face who has actually persecuted you.
 But this is what God requires.
-We don’t have enemies like this today in the US or in China.
+You probably don’t have enemies like this today.
 So what kind of people is it hard for us to love?

 - Family members who criticize or berate us.

 - For teachers, students or their parents who are very uncooperative and annoying.

 - For doctors, patients who are unreasonable and ungrateful.